 Dietary advice on fish consumption

 Fish is recommended food and consumption of fish should be increased.
-Fish contain healthy fatty acids, several vitamins and minerals and a lot of protein.
-Fish are a particularly good source of n-3 fatty acids and vitamin D. The useful fatty acids contained in fish have been shown to reduce the risk of cardiovascular diseases.
+Fish contains healthy fatty acids, several vitamins and minerals and a lot of protein.
+Fish is a particularly good source of n-3 fatty acids and vitamin D. The useful fatty acids contained in fish have been shown to reduce the risk of cardiovascular diseases.